logto-io/logto/README.md

   - 💬 [join our Discord server](https://discord.gg/vRvwuwgpVX) to have a live chat;
   - Engage in our 🗓️ [public roadmap](https://silverhand.notion.site/Logto-Public-Roadmap-d6a1ad19039946b7b1139811aed82dcc).

+## Licensing

+See the [LICENSE](LICENSE) file for licensing information as it pertains to files in this repository.

 ## Contributing

 We have a [contributing guideline](https://github.com/logto-io/logto/blob/master/.github/CONTRIBUTING.md) available.
 Feel free to contact us before coding.